swanchain/docs/tools-and-applications/swan-sdk/2-a-sample-tutorial.md

 For more detailed samples, consult [SDK Samples](https://github.com/swanchain/python-sdk-docs-samples).

+For detailed description of functions, please check [Key Functions]([./docs/key_functions.md](https://github.com/swanchain/python-swan-sdk/blob/main/docs/key_functions.md)).

 ## Orchestrator

 Orchestrator allows you to create task to run application instances to the powerful distributed computing providers network.

 ### Fetch available instance resources

 Before using Orchestrator to deploy task, it is necessary to know which instance resources are available.
 Through `get_instance_resources` you can get a list of available instance resources including their `region` information.
+From the output list, you can choose an `instance_type` by checking the description for the hardware configuration requirements.

 ```python
 import json